forhaoliu/chain-of-hindsight/README.md

 Authors' implementation of Chain-of-Hindsight which is proposed in [Chain of Hindsight aligns Language Models with Feedback](https://arxiv.org/abs/2302.02676) in Jax.

-This implementation allows GPT model training and inference at both small (few TPUs/GPUs) and large (hundreds/thousands of TPUs/GPUs) scales through the use of data and model parallelism.
+This implementation allows GPT model training at both small and large scales through the use of data and model parallelism.

-*We are currently working on an improved version of CoH, which comes better extensibility and results, stay tuned.*
+*New in this release:*
+- Added better support for feedback data
+- Pre-generate feedback data for training to simplify the data pipeline
+- Simplified data templates and retain similar performance
+- Added better support for GPT-J and OPT models (including pretraining and finetuning)

 # Codebase structure